Frequently asked questions

 - The methods to include Patient and Public Involvement in a technical infrastructure projects

 The standardisation processes researched in CO-CONNECT are underpinned by the core concept that the individual data should never leave the control of the Data Partner.
-All processes have been developed so the Data Partner retains full control and ownership of data with the Data Partner enabled to standardise their processes by software provided by CO-CONNECT.
+All processes have been developed so the Data Partner retains full control and stewardship of data with the Data Partner enabled to standardise their processes by software provided by CO-CONNECT.

 There is no single supplier to measure an antibody response to COVID-19.
-Therefore, whilst there are reliable results for someone either having or not having an immune response, it is much harder the compare the quantitative result between studies.
+Therefore, whilst there are reliable results for someone either having or not having an immune response, it is much harder to compare the quantitative result between studies.
 This is because the way in which different suppliers measure the response is different.
 CO-CONNECT has been working on standards that help describe how a result was obtained in order to make it easier to compare results between suppliers.

 When converting data to a common standard, most techniques and tools assume that the team undertaking the work to understand how to convert the data will also have access to the data.
 We wanted to ensure there was a consistent way to convert the data by having a central team but we did not want this team to have access to the data to maintain confidentiality of the data hosted by each Data Partner.
 Therefore, we needed to research a new way to undertaking data conversion where the team would never have access to the data.

 Data Partners run an open source tool called WhiteRabbit on a pseudonymised version of their data.
 This generates a metadata report.
 The report contains metadata regarding the tables, fields and values.
 The Data Partner always retains control of what data WhiteRabbit can access and the configuration of the parameters.
-Once Data Partners have checked the report only contains metadata (no identifiable, row level data), the Data Partner then shares this report with the CO-CONNECT technical team.
+Once Data Partners have checked the report only contains metadata (no identifiable, row level data or small numbers), the Data Partner then shares this report with the CO-CONNECT technical team.
 The CO-CONNECT technical team use the metadata to develop a set of rules to apply to the data and share back the rules with the Data Partner who then run our software that applies the rules and outputs data in a standard format and check that the data has been transformed appropriately.

 CO-CONNECT is researching methods to enable researchers to determine how many people meet their research criteria within the various datasets across the UK using the Cohort Discovery Search Tool embedded within one website, the Health Data Research Innovation Gateway.